 The Allure of the Poison Garden in England

-With this idea, she started the Poison Garden right next to Alnwick Castle.
-Despite its dangers, it has over 100 toxic and narcotic species that thrill many visitors each year!
-Today, it stands behind grand black iron gates as England’s “Most Dangerous Garden”.
+With this unconventional vision, she established the Poison Garden adjacent to Alnwick Castle.
+Despite – or perhaps because of – its dangers, this garden features over 100 toxic and narcotic species that attract thousands of curious visitors each year.
+Today, it stands behind imposing black iron gates bearing skull-and-crossbones warnings, earning its reputation as England’s “Most Dangerous Garden”.

 The Creation of the Poison Garden